joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/understanding-the-sound-architecture.md

 - External sound files loaded at run time

-- Sound resources embedded within the application’s SWF file
+- Sound resources embedded within the application's SWF file

-- Sound data from a microphone attached to the user’s system
+- Sound data from a microphone attached to the user's system

 - Sound data streamed from a remote media server, such as Flash Media Server